-The school's current enrolment of 445 students includes a four class support unit.
+The school's current enrolment of 535 students includes a seven class support unit.
 These classes cater for students with a range of disabilities including mild to moderate disabilities and autism.
-27% of students identify as Aboriginal and Torres Strait Islander and a further 30% of students are from backgrounds where English is an Additional Language or Dialect, predominantly Pacific Islander.
-The school has had a steady enrolment increase over the past five years of 26%.
+28% of students identify as Aboriginal and Torres Strait Islander and a further 32% of students are from backgrounds where English is an Additional Language or Dialect, predominantly Pacific Islander.
+The school has had a steady enrolment increase over the past six years.